Frankasaurus/frankasaurus.github.io/content/Dungeons & Dragons 5e/Campaigns/Current/StracciaD&D 2/Characters/Elisabeth de Dragoness.md

 > TODO
 # Character information
 ## Quests
 Elisabeth's long-term goal is to recover the secret that has escaped her family.
-Its risk, though mostly unknown beforehand, is vital to the survival of the [[Dragoness family|Dragoness]]' name.
+Its risk, though mostly unknown beforehand, is vital to the survival of the [[Dragoness Family|Dragoness]]' name.
 ## Notable items
 - A cloak & broche with the [[Dragoness Family]] emblem.
 - A royal charter.